poliveiram/bitcoin-scaling-hackathon/README.md

 ### In short.

-The roadmap ideally would be accomplished through improvements to the PIX API, the smart contract receive and releases its funds based on a transaction proof that is generated every time a PIX payment's transaction receipt is validated.
+The roadmap ideally would be accomplished through improvements to the PIX API, the smart contract receives and releases its funds based on a transaction proof that is generated every time a PIX payment's transaction receipt is validated.

 ![p2pix_explorer](https://user-images.githubusercontent.com/71399144/202617017-3d04fa8e-f241-4a53-a2af-1b1b04a48424.png)

 For example, in case you want to sell **100 USDC** for the price of 500 BRL, you create an order that **locks it into the contract**. once the user buying the USDC accepts the order it  **saves the buyer address** into the contract and generates a transaction qrCode with the specified value (500 BRL) to the PIX key detailed on the smart contract.
-Then it allows the necessary transaction to be confirmed and finally send the **Id proof** to the smart contract which in return **releases the fund to the specified buyer address**.
+Then it allows the necessary transaction to be confirmed and finally sends the **Id proof** to the smart contract which in return **releases the fund to the specified buyer address**.

 ## How it works?